 Whenever David and I are going out of town, I spend the week leading up to the trip trying to eat down the food we have in the refrigerator.
 It becomes some kind of Chopped-style competition in my own kitchen.

 “Now, what can I do with half of a pineapple, collard greens, and cilantro?”

 I tend to make just enough for two.
 However, if you’re cooking for a bigger group or want leftovers, it’s easy to double.
-And like so many soups, this one just gets better with time as the flavors develop and meld.
+And like so many soups, this vegan curry lentil soup just gets better with time as the flavors develop and meld.